 Organizing Essential For Dorm Life #6 ~ Supplies on the go.

 Having a school supply carrying case works great for any student on the go.
-They can easily use it in the dorm and zipped up and taken to class or even home for the weekend.
+They can easily use it in the dorm and zip up and take it to class or even home for the weekend.

 Tip: Pick a case with lots of compartments that are small enough and pliable enough to flatten in any backpack.
-Only carry a few of each type of pens and pencils when possible.
+Only carry a few of each type of pen and pencil when possible.

 Organizing Essential For Dorm Life #7 ~ Shower Caddy: